Azure/azure-iot-sdk-java/service/iot-service-client/src/main/java/com/microsoft/azure/sdk/iot/service/api doc.md

  * @throws IOException This exception is never thrown.
- * @throws IllegalArgumentException if the provided connectionString is {@code null} or empty */ public static JobClient createFromConnectionString(String connectionString) throws IOException, IllegalArgumentException
+ * @throws IllegalArgumentException if the provided connectionString is {@code null} or empty */ public static JobClient createFromConnectionString(String connectionString) throws IOException, IllegalArgumentException;

 /**
  * Create a new JobClient instance.